Julian Wichert

 Biography

 I visited UC San Diego for an academic research stay in 2021-22.
+In 2025, I completed my PhD under the supervision of Prof. Martin Gassebner (LUH) and Prof. Uwe Sunde (LMU).

 Interests